jerome3o/work-scheduler/docs/solver.md

 * Triplicates can be converted into a single task with a duration of 3x the original
 * Tasks that require multiple workers can be converted into multiple tasks with the same duration and skillset requirements
 * Potential solution for breaks: we add them as tasks.

+## Rough plan

+Construct a matrix of variables for workers and tasks, where each cell is a binary variable indicating whether a worker is assigned to a task.

+Then we can add constraints to the matrix to enforce the constraints above.

+Other vectors needed for:
+* Tasks
+  * Duration
+  * Skillset
+  * Start time
+* Workers
+  * Skillset
+  * Start time
+  * End time